TheJumpCloud/support/PowerShell/ModuleChangelog.md

 - New Function: Remove-JCCommand to delete JumpCloud commands
 - New Function: Import-JCCommand to import JumpCloud commands from a URL
 - Updated Function: Get-JCUser to use the same search endpoint as the UI.
 Get-JCUser can now search via 'username','firstname','lastname', or 'email'.
 By default Get-JCUser still returns all users.
 - Updated Function: Connect-JCOnline added banner to display current JumpCloud module version information.
-Added paramter sets for 'Interactive' and 'Force' modes.
-'Interactive' displays banner and automatic module update options when new version becomes avaliable.
+Added parameter sets for 'Interactive' and 'Force' modes.
+'Interactive' displays banner and automatic module update options when new version becomes available.
 'Force' can be used in automation scenarios to connect to JumpCloud and set $JCAPIKEY variable.

 #### IMPROVEMENTS: